SJTECollege/playground-graph-dijkstra/markdowns/intro.md

 This short playground will give you some fundamentals about Dijkstra's algorithm.

 # Prerequisites
-* Graph Theory Fundamentals: graphs, vertices and edges.
+* Graph Theory Basics: graphs, vertices and edges.
+You can learn all of it in this Playground: [Graph Theory Basics](https://tech.io/playgrounds/5470/graph-theory-basics).

 # Weighted graphs